 To overcome this polarisation, companies should tailor their communications, replace caution with candour and become more accessible.

 In the Connect and Reflect series, ICAEW will be publishing five papers examining this issue.
-The latest focuses on remuneration of executives.
+The latest focuses on how whistleblowing helps companies.

 Connect and Reflect reports